Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 Trick 8: Alcohol or spirit

-Apply alcohol or methylated spirits to the stain and dab with a damp cloth.
+Apply alcohol or white spirit to the stain and dab it off with a damp cloth.

-Alcohol and spirit are also useful for cleaning windows and other surfaces in the home.
+Alcohol and white spirit are also useful for cleaning windows and other household surfaces.
 They effectively remove grease, dirt and stains.

 Trick 9: Baby wipes